hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 Provide a list of functions user(s) can perform.

-- Upload a jar file and pass the same parameters that can be used with hz-cli
+- Upload a jar file that is on the client and pass the same parameters that can be used with hz-cli
-- Execute a jar file that is accessible from the cluster member with the same parameters that can be used with hz-cli
+- Execute a jar file that is on the cluster member and pass the same parameters that can be used with hz-cli

 #### Additional Functional Design Topics